openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 array is used by the Wallet to determine the order in which the claims are displayed to the End-User, unless another mechanism is defined by the profile.

+When a repeated or contradictory claim description is provided, the processing MUST be aborted.
+This is in particular the case if

+ - the same claim is addressed by two or more claims description objects in the `claims` or `credentialSubject` array, or
+ - there is a claims description object with a `path` that addresses a set of claims in an array (using `null`, as defined in (#claims-path-query)) and another object that uses a non-negative integer to address a specific claim in the same array, or
+ - there is a claims description object indicating that a certain claim is an array (implied by using `null` or a non-negative integer in the `path`), and another object indicating that the same claim is an object (implied by using a string in the `path`).

 # Claims Path Query {#claims-path-query}

 The metadata specifications above make use of claims path queries to select a